 Brady's Minority Ownership in Raiders Approved by NFL

-Seven-time Super Bowl champion Tom Brady's for minority ownership in the Las Vegas Raiders was officially approved by NFL team owners, Brady confirmed on Tuesday.
+Seven-time Super Bowl champion Tom Brady's bid for minority ownership in the Las Vegas Raiders was officially approved by NFL team owners, Brady confirmed on Tuesday.

 Brady, in a statement posted on X, expressed feeling "incredibly humbled" and "excited" to join the Raiders.
 The vote was unanimous among league owners.